Why being broke makes you smarter

 If yes to all three, hire them.
 Cultural fit interviews are for companies that can afford to get it wrong.

-5. The Momentum Math
+5. The momentum math

 Track only three numbers: customers acquired, money collected, and weeks of runway remaining.
 Everything else is distraction until you're profitable.
 Your Notion dashboard can wait.